 Our physical therapy treatments are focused on targeted strengthening and manual therapy (including dry needling) to help you return to your typical running mileage and prevent future injuries.

 A big part of what we do is education – helping you learn about the biomechanics of running, how your unique gait is helping or hindering you, and what you can do to build on your strengths and avoid injuries.
-We’ll also explain the ways footwear and orthotics may influence your running.
+We’ll also explain the ways footwear and

 At the beginning of your first appointment, we’ll talk with you about current injuries, past injuries and your goals for running and training.
 Then, we’ll do a physical examination to identify any areas of your body that may benefit from strengthening, stretching or coordination exercises.